 When it comes to Niche Marketing, you need to find that sweet-spot of your target market and hit it hard.
 Once you can resonate with your desired market, you will truly be in.
 The four top Niche Marketing techniques I found most applicable are:

-- Before moving too far ahead you will need to test the waters a bit.
+- 4. Always Test Your Desired Market – Before moving too far ahead you will need to test the waters a bit.
 You will need to assess your current competitors and the competitors in the niche you are moving into.
 Decide the strengths and weaknesses of these competitors and aim higher.
-Competitive research is very important to make sure that you stand alone in the crowd you are joining.
+Competitive research is very important to making sure that you stand alone in the crowd you are joining.